The Alco C630 was the builder's second model

 beasts and could wreak havoc on right-of-way that was not laid with very

 heavy rail with a solid support base (ties and ballast).
+For more information about the C630 please click here.

 Another view of Reading C630 #5308 pulling an excursion near Hamburg, Pennsylvania on the evening of August 5, 1992.